-Dry January is back again, and you’ve decided to hedge your bets at going alcohol-free for the month...
-It all seems like fairies and rainbows to start with, but when you’re a week in, it can be easy to slip into old habits.
+Dry January is back again, and you’ve decided to hedge your bets at going alcohol-free for the month.
+It might all seem like fairies and rainbows to start with, but when you’re a week in, it can be easy to slip into old habits.

-With millions of people taking part in the challenge throughout the month of January, avoiding a night of drinking is getting more and more common.
+With millions of people taking part throughout January, avoiding a night of drinking is getting more and more common.

 The easiest way to replace a habit is to form a new one, so don’t think you’ll manage the 30-day challenge drinking water.
 Have some alcohol-free beer, drink some Shloer or just stick to the coke.
 Having a go-to drink when someone asks for your order will keep you on the straight and narrow, and you'll avoid any slip-ups.

 Accountability forces you to follow through.
 If you have a pal to do the challenge with, then you’re more likely to succeed.
 If your best mate isn’t drinking, you won’t want to let them down (plus you’ll have someone to moan to when it gets tough).

 Get a countdown